ZainRizvi/ZainRizvi.github.io/_drafts/how-to-get-a-custom-domain-email-address-for-free.md

 # Step 3 - Register your domain with MailGun

-Within MailGun find the option to add a new domain.
-Chances are theyll have setup their new user page to guide you through that exact process.
+Within MailGun find the option to add a new domain (it's in Sending -> Domains -> Add New Domain).
+Chances are they'll have setup their new user onboarding to guide you through that exact process.
 Follow the instructions on the page to setup your domain.

-Note: MailGun requires a credit card before you can add your domain, but they won't charge you anything if you follow the steps in this blog.
+While MailGun does require a credit card before you can add your domain, they won't charge you anything if you follow the steps in this blog.

 At some point they will ask you to update your domain's DNS records.
 It seems scary but they walk you through the worst of it.